jnimmo/hass-dmx/README.md

 - **host** (*Required*): Host Art-Net/DMX gateway
 - **port** (*Optional*): Defaults to 6454
 - **dmx_channels** (*Required*): The number of DMX channels to send a value for (even number between 2 & 512)
-- **default_level** (*Required*): Default level to assume the lights have been set to - in most cases 0 would make sense.
-Note Home Assistant will not send these values to the gateway until an explicit change is made.
+- **default_level** (*Required*): Default level for Home Assistant to assume the lights have been set to - in most cases 0 would make sense.
+Note Home Assistant will not send these values to the gateway until an explicit change is made unless send_levels_on_startup is True.
 - **send_levels_on_startup** (*Optional*): Defaults to True if not specified.
 Setting this to False means Home Assistant will not send any DMX frames until a change is made.
 - **universe** (*Optional*): Artnet Universe.
 Defaults to 0 if not specified.